matheuscnunes/MC202/README.md

 4: Desalocarás

-5: Submeterás sob a graça divina susyana
+5: Submeterás sob a graça divina Susyana